JavaAIDev/agentic-patterns/examples/README.md

 # Examples

+## Observation

+### Grafana

+Use the Docker Compose file in `observation-grafana` to start observation stack.

+### Langfuse

-Use the Docker Compose file in `observation-docker` to start observation stack.
+Use the Docker Compose file in `observation-langfuse` to start observation stack.